joooKiwi/smm-encyclopedia/README.md

 ### Running tests

-The command to execute the tests is `npm test`.
+The command to execute the tests is `npm run test`.

 Then, from  that, it will start an interactive watch mode.
 For more details, see [how to run the tests](https://facebook.github.io/create-react-app/docs/running-tests).

-### Prepare the final build

-In order to create a production build, the command to execute is `npm run build`.
- - It will minify the files;
- - The files will include the hashes.

-The application will ready to compile once this is done.
-For more details, see the [application's deployment](https://facebook.github.io/create-react-app/docs/deployment).

 ### Deploying the changes to the server